Gas Turbine Coatings Engineered for Durability and Performance

 Protect My Components

-Struggling with outdated, costly, and environmentally damaging turbine coating processes like pack cementation, CVD, or electroplating?
-These legacy methods limit precision, increase operational costs, and make it harder to meet today’s sustainability and performance demands—putting your operation at risk.
+Still relying on outdated and costly turbine coating processes like pack cementation, CVD, or electroplating?
+These legacy methods limit precision, create unnecessary waste, and make it harder to meet modern performance and sustainability standards—putting critical components at risk.

-At Liburdi Turbine Services, we’ve built a better way.
-Our REACH-compliant LSR™ aluminide coating—available exclusively through our gas turbine repair services—offers a smarter, greener alternative.
+At Liburdi Turbine Services, we’ve developed a better solution.
+Our REACH-compliant LSR™ aluminide coating, applied as part of our integrated gas turbine repair process, offers a smarter and more sustainable alternative to conventional coatings.

 LSR™ delivers: